Weather

 eastwards at about 1670mph (a bit over twice the speed of sound) while the

-poles are doing a pirouette.
-Think of a block of air moving north in the
+poles are doing a pirouette going nowhere.
+Think of a block of air moving north

-northern hemisphere.
-It has a northerly component to its velocity but to be
+in the northern hemisphere.
+It has a northerly component to its velocity but to

-have an easterly component too to keep with us.
-We know it weighs millions of
+have an easterly component too to keep up with us.
+We know it weighs millions

-millions of tons and it's not bolted down or on rails so if the surface of the
+of millions of tons and it's not bolted down or on rails so if the surface of

 will just keep going and the easterly component starts to be seen.
 Similarly

-air apparantly going due south will not have so much easterly component and as
+air apparently going due south will not have so much easterly component and as

 it comes south the increasing speed of the earth below it will make it